hendricius/the-bread-code/recipes/savory/open-crumb-sourdough.md

 to find out for yourself is to A/B test.
 Try alternating kneading times between doughs that you make.

+**The goal of kneading is to create a lot of strength in your dough.**

 Set a timer for around 8 minutes and start kneading your bread using the rubaud method.
-This inflates your dough with basic gas.
-At the same time it creates a lot of strength in your dough.
+This inflates your dough with air.
+At the same time it creates the desired strength.
 Strength is equal to a strong gluten network.
 This allows your dough to stay in shape and not turn out flat in later stages.